 On paper it certainly looked good, but chemistry is notoriously difficult to predict.
 Meryl Streep was a great dramatic actress, no question, but around this time was dogged by comments that she was little more than one incredibly authentic foreign accent after another.
 She-Devil gave her a chance to branch out into comedy.
 Roseanne Barr, meanwhile, was a major TV star looking for a vehicle to break into movies.
 She-Devil shows why Barr didn’t click with cinema audiences.
 Her television persona was someone like us.
 On the big screen, her large personality seems diminished.
 It also doesn’t help that Hollywood’s idea of female “unattractiveness” isn’t anywhere near as radical as the BBC’s.
 In Barr’s case it extends to little more than overweight and a large mole on her upper lip.
 A terrible, avenging demon she is not.
 Meanwhile, Streep gives one of the worst performances of her entire career.
 Her Mary Fisher is a shrieking caricature, overacted to the hilt, which fatally unbalances the film by overshadowing Ruth.
 Streep went on to show some ability in comedy: she’s far more natural in the following year’s Postcards from the Edge.
 Ed Begley Jr is simply bland in what was a fairly thankless role in the original serial.
 As this is a woman’s movie, he gets the gratuitous nude scene.
 For similar reasons, A. Martinez walks around with his shirt undone looking hunky as Mary’s butler.
 Meanwhile, Sylvia Miles steals her scenes as Mary’s embarrassing mother.
 But She-Devil is loud, jarring and simply unfunny.

-She-Devil is transferred to DVD anamorphically in the original aspect ratio of 1.85:1.
+is transferred to DVD anamorphically in the original aspect ratio of 1.85:1.
 It’s an acceptable transfer if a little soft.
 Oliver Stapleton’s camerawork is dominated by pastel pinks; there is some minor artefacting on wide expanses of it such as the walls of Mary’s house.

 The soundtrack is the original Dolby SR mix, rendered here as surround-encoded Dolby Digital 2.0, in English and four dubbed versions.
 It’s not the most adventurous of tracks, using the surrounds mainly for Howard Shore’s score.
 The rest of it is basically mono, with the occasional left-and-right sound effect, for example the flames as the title card comes up at the beginning.